150balbes/Jetson-Nano/Documentation/media/uapi/dvb/fe-get-property.rst

 Return Value
 ============

-On success 0 is returned.

-On error -1 is returned, and the ``errno`` variable is set appropriately.

-Generic error codes are described at the
-:ref:`Generic Error Codes <gen-errors>` chapter.
+On success 0 is returned, on error -1 and the ``errno`` variable is set appropriately.
+The generic error codes are described at the :ref:`Generic Error Codes <gen-errors>` chapter.